Humanise

-Humanise is the second studio album by Australian electronic artist Teneil Throssell, also known as HAAi.
+Humanise is the second studio album by Australian electronic music producer Teneil Throssell, also known as HAAi.
 It was released on 10 October 2025 via Mute Records.

 Background and recording

 Humanise includes collaborations with Jon Hopkins, Obi Franky, poet James Massiah, and the Trans Voices choir.
 Throssell said she intended the album to be for her "trans and queer family and our allies", describing the incorporation of queer creators in the album as "active resistance".

 Thematically, the album was inspired by interaction between humanity and the increasing prevalence of technology.
 Its name came from an option on an audio plug-in that Throsell and Hopkins were working with, with them noting the ironic value of "something that is so not human" having the "option of whether you want to sound more human".

 Composition

 DJ Magazine described the album as incorporating more vocal elements than HAAi's previous work and her output as a DJ; all of the tracks excluding one include vocals.
 She stated that this change came about as she felt she needed to "start writing more directly about my own experiences".
 Clash described the sound of "Can't Stand to Lose" as being influenced by both electronic music and other genres such as shoegaze.